thzandvl/microhack-sap-data/PowerBiVisualisation.md

 # PowerBI Visualization
-In this section we'll setup some example powerBi reports.
+In this section we'll setup some example powerBI reports.

-We'll be using [PowerBI Desktop](https://powerbi.microsoft.com/en-us/desktop/) for this.
+We will be using [PowerBI Desktop](https://powerbi.microsoft.com/en-us/desktop/) for this.

 ## Setup & Importing Data
 In PowerBI, we first need to connect to our Synapse.
 * Choose `Get Data`and select `Synapse Analytics (SQL DW)`

 <img src="images/powerBi/getdata.jpg" height=100>

 * In the next screen fill in the server and database.
 You can find the server in the Azure Portal as `Dedicated SQl Endpoint` in the overview blade of your Synapse Workspace.
 The Database is the SQL server pool you created.

 <img src="images/powerBi/sqlendpoint.jpg" height=100>

 * Select `Import Data`

 <img src="images/powerBi/synapseconnection.jpg" height= 175>

 * Use your Azure credentials to logon or the userid and password used during the Synapse Workspace creation.

 * Select the 3 tables created in the previous steps.